 Cambridge University Library has paid for and set up access to electronic journals throughout the whole University.
 Access is provided to the full text of journal articles via ejournals@cambridge, which is effectively an A-Z list of journal titles at http://tf5lu9ym5n.search.serialssolutions.com/

 Access from within the university network (cam.ac.uk domain) does not require a password.
 "Off-campus" access is possible with your Raven password.

-You can search for a journal by its title.
-Or simply click on the letter that the title you are interested in begins with, scroll down the list, and click on the link for your particular title.
+Enter the title of the journal in the Search box OR simply click on the letter that the title you are interested in begins with, scroll down the list, and click on the link for your particular title.

 Details on the journal host, any password information, and coverage is given by each title.
 Follow the links to find articles.

 Please note that if you access these journals via the publishers' web pages directly, through scientific internet search engines such as PubMed or Google Scholar, and not through Cambridge University Library's A-Z list, you may not be able to get the full text of articles (unless you have your own personal subscription to them).

-This is because all access for members of the University has been set up to channel everybody via ejournals@cambridge (see the above link).
+This is because all access for members of the University has been set up to channel everybody via ejournals@cambridge (see the above link) or LibrarySearch.

 You can access Raven authenticated services such as eresources, ejournals and Web of Science from any location inside and outside the ‘cam.ac.uk’ domain (e.g. from your PC at home or using a laptop or mobile device).
 Just do your search on the A-Z list or LibrarySearch as usual and when you click on the link for the journal title you will automatically be prompted for your Raven password.
 You should only need to enter your password once per session.

-See the University Computing Service "How do I get a Raven password?" web page.
+See the University Information Services "How do I get a password for Raven?" web page.